The not so web-works…..

 The Galway Webworks, opened in 2009, fares much worse with just seven out of its 42 units occupied.

-Some follow-up research by me showed that Webworks Galway currently only has 2 paying tenants at the moment.
+Some follow-up research showed that Webworks Galway currently only has 2 paying tenants at the moment.
 One of these tenants stated that Enterprise Ireland had a 40% stakeholding in the building but pulled out 6 months or so ago when the other 60% (owned by McNamara Construction) became part of NAMA.
 The management of the building was contracted out to a third-party who shortly afterwards went into receivership and now all enquiries are handled by DTZ Sherry Fitzgerald.
 A property firm like that would obviously have no interest in promoting or stimulating local entrepreneurship.
-The listing on their own website doesn’t exactly go overboard in trying to sell the property.
+The listing on their website doesn’t exactly go overboard in trying to sell the property.
 Another stumbling block to these buildings being used to their full potential lies in the requirements for potential tenants as well as the high rents.

 It is understood that the lack of smaller technology- based operations in the Webworks buildings is, in large part, due to high rents and other service charges, putting its offices out of the price range of most SMEs.